SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 To whom it may concern,

 We are at a point where those likely to read this proposal have long ago reached the consensus that as a society we will need to prepare our built environment for drastic changes caused by climate change.
 We know that if in 28 years if sea level has risen by `X feet` as was predicted this month in the realease of the the `Insert source here,` and `storms are worse un-fun fact` one thing that is crystal clear is that we will need to build flood mitigation infrastrucutre.
-What however is far from clear is exactly what this infrastructure will look like.
+What is far from clear is exactly what this infrastructure will look like.

 I am writing to this board to seek funding to study what I find one of the most intriguing examples of flood infrastructure, Rabalder Skate Park in Roskilde, Denmark.
-Rabalder
+Rabalder park was built by architect Søren Nordal Enevoldsen in 2012[^2].
+"Rabalderparken" is a large-scale park that collects rainwater from the city's streets and funnels them into a series of channels and tunnels before collecting them in a 23,000 square metre bowl with the holding capacity of ten competition swimming pools[^4].
+The system is a key part of the cities flash flood sustem.

+Enevoldsen passed away unexpectedly in July of 2021 [^3].

 I see this reasearch at Rabalder Skatepark to be the starting point for my Urban Planning thesis on the connections between building climate resilient architecture and robust networks for play.